hudelin24/Actuation-compatible-tracking-for-in-vivo-navigation-of-miniature-robots/Data/Data.md

 ## mag_data\mag.pyth
 `mag_data\mag.pyth` is a dictionary file which stores one frame of sensor array data.
 It includes four keys before calibration and five keys after calibration:
 ### 'magnetic index'
-An `int` number indicates the fame index in magnetic data.
+An `int` number indicates the frame index in magnetic data.
 ### 'magnetic time'
 A `float` number indicates the sensor array timestamp.
 ### 'magnetic map sensing'